Tsangares/iotaworkshop/README.md

 # IOTA Streams

 This project uses iota streams to store the state of the chassis in the iota ledger and keep the prices and fees transparent.
-To view the log of the escrow please visit: https://keepy.gradstudent.me/
+To view the log of the escrow from this project please visit: https://keepy.gradstudent.me/messages

 # Installation